Ronak826/round1b-persona-driven-intelligence/README.md

-# 🧠 Round 1B: Persona-Driven Document Intelligence
+# Round 1B: Persona-Driven Document Intelligence
-## ✨ Theme: “Connect What Matters — For the User Who Matters”
+##  Theme: “Connect What Matters — For the User Who Matters”

 ---

-## ✅ Goal

 We built a system that reads multiple PDF documents and picks out the most important parts for a specific user (persona) who needs to do a specific task (job-to-be-done).
 It works for many kinds of users (like students, analysts, researchers) and many types of documents (like reports, textbooks, research papers).

 ---

-## 🏗️ System Overview
+##  System Overview

 Our pipeline has 4 main steps: